ZenglerLab/MIND-/Guild-Based Microbiome Classification and Predictions of Competition in a SynCom/README.md

 - FINAL_SynCom_modifs_multiomics_count_table_formatted.tsv
 - Final_18_strains_with_strainN.saf

-Data cleaning and normalization.
+__Overview:__
+Filtering, normalization and formatting of multiomics sequencing data.
 Genomes were annotated with the KEGG database using BlastKOALA (Kanehisa et al. 2016).
+This script outputs a table which will be used as the input for the subsequent scripts ('write' command at the end of the script must be enabled).

 ***

 ### 2.SynCom_Guild_classification_Competition_prediction.Rmd

 __Input File(s):__
-- output from previous script: 1.multiomics_customindex_dataprep.Rmd
+- Output from previous script: 1.multiomics_customindex_dataprep.Rmd

-Translational Efficiency (TE) was calculated and Guild-Based Microbiome Classification was performed based on TE.
-Figures 1b, 1c, 2c, 2d were generated.
-Supplementary Table S1 and Supplementary Figures S2 and S4 were also generated.
+__Overview:__
+Guild-Based Microbiome Classification algorithm.
+Guilds classify microbes based the metabolic pathways they prioritize, according to Translational Efficiency (TE = metaRibo-Seq / metaRNA-Seq) measurements.
+This script produces manuscript figures 1b, 1c, 2c, 2d, as well as several supplementary figures and tables.

 ***

 ### 3.Dropout_SynCom_Expt1_metaG_taxonomic_abundances.Rmd

+__Input File(s):__
-##### Input File(s): Output from script 1
+- Output from previous script: 1.multiomics_customindex_dataprep.Rmd

+__Overview:__

 Predicting community microbe interactions in soil (competitions and dropouts).
 Figure 2b and part of Figure 2e and Supplementary Figures S1a and S6 were generated.